This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - In a large saucepan, over medium heat, heat the oil.
-Add the chicken, onion, fresh garlic and saute until the chicken is no longer pink.
-Add the broth, beans, chile and the spices.
+Add the chicken, onion, fresh garlic, and saute until the chicken is no longer pink.
+Add the broth, beans, green chile, salt, cumin, oregano, black pepper, and cayenne pepper.
 Bring to a boil.

-- Reduce the heat and simmer uncovered for about half an hour.
+- Reduce the heat to low and simmer uncovered for about half an hour.
 Remove from the heat.
-Whisk together the sour cream and heavy cream, pour into the hot soup and stir to combine.
-Serve immediately.
+In a separate bowl or large measuring cup, whisk together the sour cream and heavy cream.
+Pour into the hot soup and stir to combine.
+Scoop into bowls and squeeze lime over each.
+Serve with the toppings of your choice.

 Notes